INTERCEPT Blood System for RBCs Study in Regions at Potential Risk for Zika Virus Transfusion-Transmitted Infections (RedeS)

 Treatment

-Randomized patients will be transfused with Test or Control RBC components for up to 28 days in the initial acute transfusion period and for an additional 6-months if the subject is entered into the optional extension period.
-Subjects participating in Stage A's optional extended study will continue to receive the same study article (Test or Control RBC) as in their initial 28-day study period.
-Following participation in the optional 6-month extended transfusion support period, patients will be transfused with conventional RBC components as indicated by their treating physician.
+Repeated Simple Transfusion Arm In the initial acute transfusion period, randomized patients will be transfused with Test or Control RBC components for up to 28 days.
+If the patient is entered into the optional extension period, randomized patients will be transfused with Test or Control RBC components for an additional 6 months, or up to 10 transfusion episodes, whichever occurs first.
+Subjects participating in optional extended study will continue to receive the same study RBCs (Test or Control) as in their initial 28-day study period for up to 10 transfusion episodes.
+Patients will be transfused with conventional RBC components as indicated by their treating physician once the 10 transfusion episodes or 6 months has been completed.

 An RBC transfusion episode is defined to include consecutive RBC units transfused until the next post-transfusion Hb determination with ≤12 hours between transfusions (from the end of a prior component transfused to the start of a subsequent component transfused).